DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Abstract

 \section{Abstract}

 Creating presentation materials requires complex multimodal reasoning skills to summarize key concepts and arrange them in a logical and visually pleasing manner.
 Can machines learn to emulate this laborious process?
 We present a novel task and approach for document-to-slide generation.
-Solving this involves document summarization, image and text retrieval, slide structure and layout prediction to arrange key elements in a form suitable for presentation.
+Solving this involves document summarization, image and text retrieval, and slide structure to arrange key elements in a form suitable for presentation.
 We propose a hierarchical sequence-to-sequence approach to tackle our task in an end-to-end manner.
 Our approach exploits the inherent structures within documents and slides and incorporates paraphrasing and layout prediction modules to generate slides.
-To help accelerate research in this domain, we release a dataset about 6K paired documents and slide decks used in our experiments.
-We show that our approach outperforms strong baselines and produces slides with rich content and aligned imagery.
+To help accelerate research in this domain, we release a dataset of about 6K paired documents and slide decks used in our experiments.
+We show that our approach outperforms strong baselines and produces slides with rich content and aligned imagery. \blfootnote{Project webpage: https://doc2ppt.github.io/}